cloudflare/next-on-pages/packages/next-on-pages/docs/supported.md

 - _1_ - **compression**: [Cloudflare applies gzip or brotli compression](https://developers.cloudflare.com/support/speed/optimization-file-size/what-will-cloudflare-compress) automatically.
 When developing locally with Wrangler, no compression is applied.

-- _2_ - **build indicator**: If you're developing using `wrangler pages dev`, it hard refreshes your application the indicator doesn't appear.
+- _2_ - **dev indicators**: If you're developing using `wrangler pages dev`, it hard refreshes your application the dev indicator doesn't appear.
 If you run your app locally using `next dev`, this option works fine.

 - _3_ - **setting custom build directory**: Applications built using `@cloudflare/next-on-pages` don't rely on the `.next` directory so this option isn't really applicable (the `@cloudflare/next-on-pages` equivalent is to use the `--outdir` flag).

 - _4_ - **exportPathMap**: Option used for SSG not applicable for apps built using `@cloudflare/next-on-pages`.

+- _5_ - **logging**: If you're developing using `wrangler pages dev`, the extra logging is not applied (since you are effectively running a production build).
+If you run your app locally using `next dev`, this option works fine.

-- _5_ - **onDemandEntries**: Not applicable since it's an option for the Next.js server during development which we don't rely on.
+- _6_ - **onDemandEntries**: Not applicable since it's an option for the Next.js server during development which we don't rely on.

-- _6_ - **output**: `@cloudflare/next-on-pages` works with the standard Next.js output, `standalone` is incompatible with it, `export` is used to generate a static site which doesn't need `@cloudflare/next-on-pages` to run.
+- _7_ - **output**: `@cloudflare/next-on-pages` works with the standard Next.js output, `standalone` is incompatible with it, `export` is used to generate a static site which doesn't need `@cloudflare/next-on-pages` to run.

-- _7_ - **productionBrowserSourceMaps**: The webpack chunks deduplication performed by `@cloudflare/next-on-pages` doesn't currently preserve source maps in any case so this option can't be implemented either.
+- _8_ - **productionBrowserSourceMaps**: The webpack chunks deduplication performed by `@cloudflare/next-on-pages` doesn't currently preserve source maps in any case so this option can't be implemented either.
 In the future we might try to preserver source maps, in such case it should be simple to also support this option.

-- _8_ - **reactStrictMode**: Currently we build the application so react strict mode (being a local dev feature) doesn't work either way.
+- _9_ - **reactStrictMode**: Currently we build the application so react strict mode (being a local dev feature) doesn't work either way.
 If we can make strict mode work, this option will most likely work straight away.

-- _9_ - **runtime configuration**: We could look into implementing the runtime configuration but it is probably not worth it since it is a legacy configuration and environment variables should be used instead.
+- _10_ - **runtime configuration**: We could look into implementing the runtime configuration but it is probably not worth it since it is a legacy configuration and environment variables should be used instead.

-- _10_ - **serverComponentsExternalPackages**: This option is for applications running on Node.js so it's not relevant to applications running on Cloudflare Pages.
+- _11_ - **serverComponentsExternalPackages**: This option is for applications running on Node.js so it's not relevant to applications running on Cloudflare Pages.

 ### Internationalization